 On May 30, 2019, the Company implemented a Dividend Reinvestment Plan (the "DRIP").
-The DRIP provides shareholders of Fiera Capital with the option of having any cash dividends declared on their Shares automatically reinvested into additional Class A Subordinate Voting Shares, without the payment of brokerage commissions or service charges.
+The DRIP provides shareholders of Fiera Capital with the option of having cash dividends declared on their Shares automatically reinvested into additional Class A Subordinate Voting Shares, without the payment of brokerage commissions or service charges.

-Long-Term Strategic Partnership with Natixis Investment Managers S.A.
+Partnership with Natixis Investment Managers S.A.

-On May 9, 2019, Fiera Capital entered into a long-term strategic partnership with Natixis that establishes Fiera Capital as Natixis's preferred Canadian distribution platform.
-The transactions hereinafter described were as part of, or in connection with, the aforesaid strategic partnership.
-The following agreements have also been concluded and are described in the section "Principal Investor Agreements and Voting Arrangement": the Natixis Voting Arrangements / Put Option Agreement and the Natixis Call Option Agreement (as such terms are defined below).
+On May 9, 2019, Fiera Capital entered into a strategic partnership with Natixis that established Fiera Capital as Natixis' preferred Canadian distribution platform.
+The transactions hereinafter described were part of, or entered into in connection with, the aforesaid partnership.